 - Other duties as assigned

-- Bachelor’s Degree in Special Education or related field required
+- Master’s Degree in Special Education or related field required

-- Five years’ experience transitioning Special Education students to post-school outcomes preferred and knowledge of adult programming and services preferred
+- Experience transitioning Special Education students to post-school outcomes preferred and knowledge of adult programming and services preferred

 - The essential functions of this position require the ability to exert moderate physical effort, including bending, stooping, squatting, reaching, kneeling, crouching, brisk walking, and the ability to push, pull, lift, and carry up to 40 pounds